- Painting is one of the most delicate forms of art giving expression to human thoughts and feelings through the medium of line and colour.

 Gita Govind, Palm Leaf Painting

-- The folk paintings have been existing since ancient times and the styles and patterns have the huge diversity in various regions of the country.
+- The folk paintings have been existing since ancient times and the styles and patterns have a huge diversity in various regions of the country.

 - Most of the folk paintings are pictorial representations and the subject varies from religion to natural things and also the day to day activities.